jgdigitaljedi/video-game-db-supplemental-data/readme.md

 ### Stats

+Before deciding to end support for TheGames DB, I had collected 7812 data points and TheGames DB was missing 1106 or 14% of those results.

-Out of 7812 data points collected so far, the APIs are missing data the following number of items:
+Out of 8738 data points collected so far, the APIs are missing data the following number of items:

+- Missing from all APIs: 367 (4%)
-- IGDB: 388 (5%)
+- IGDB: 217 (2%)
-- TheGamesDB: 1106 (14%)
-- Giantbomb: 951 (12%)
+- Giantbomb: 879 (10%)